 Hybrid physics-based and data-driven modeling with calibrated uncertainty for lithium-ion battery degradation diagnosis and prognosis (Proposals Track)

 Jing Lin (Institute for Infocomm Research); Yu Zhang (I2R); Edwin Khoo (Institute for Infocomm Research)

-Advancing lithium-ion batteries (LIB) in both design and usage is key to promoting electrification in the coming decades to mitigate human-caused climate change.
+Advancing lithium-ion batteries (LIBs) in both design and usage is key to promoting electrification in the coming decades to mitigate human-caused climate change.
 Inadequate understanding of LIB degradation is an important bottleneck that limits battery durability and safety.
 Here, we propose hybrid physics-based and data-driven modeling for online diagnosis and prognosis of battery degradation.
 Compared to existing battery modeling efforts, we aim to build a model with physics as its backbone and statistical learning techniques as enhancements.
 Such a hybrid model has better generalizability and interpretability together with a well-calibrated uncertainty associated with its prediction, rendering it more valuable and relevant to safety-critical applications under realistic usage scenarios.